Niksinikhilesh045/Simulated-Phishing-Email-Detection-Using-DL/README.md

 # Simulated-Phishing-Email-Detection-Using-DL
 This project focuses on detecting phishing emails using deep learning techniques.
 It trains a deep learning model to analyse email content and classify it as either legitimate or phishing.
 The goal is to improve email security by identifying potential phishing attempts using deep learning methods.

-# 🛡️ Phishing Email Detection using Deep Learning
+# Phishing Email Detection using Deep Learning

 This project demonstrates how deep learning can be used to detect phishing emails based on their textual content.
-Using techniques such as natural language processing (NLP), embedding layers, and LSTM networks, it aims to identify malicious emails that mimic legitimate sources.
+Using techniques such as deep learning, embedding layers, and LSTM networks, it aims to identify malicious emails that mimic legitimate sources.

 ---

-## 📘 Table of Contents
+## Table of Contents
 - [Overview](#overview)
 - [Dataset](#dataset)
 - [Features](#features)